Axion-like Particle Search with a Light-Shining-Through-Walls Setup at a $\gamma$-$\gamma$ Collider: Introduction

 Physicists study DM particles in three primary ways: i) measurement of annihilation or decay products (e.g. positrons or antiprotons by AMS-02 \cite{AMS:2014bun,AMS:2013fma,AMS:2021nhj,AMS:2016oqu,AMS:2019iwo,AMS:2019rhg} and PAMELA \cite{PAMELA:2008gwm,PAMELA:2010kea}, $\gamma$ rays by Fermi-LAT \cite{Abdo:2010nc,Abazajian:2012pn,Fermi-LAT:2015att}, or neutrinos via IceCube \cite{IceCube:2018cha,Yan:2023hpt}); ii) measurement of nuclear recoils in shielded experiments (e.g. LUX-ZEPLIN \cite{LZ:2022lsv}, XENONnT \cite{XENON:2024hup}, or PANDAX \cite{PandaX-II:2016vec}); iii) production of new particles in colliders (e.g. ATLAS \cite{Belyaev:2020wok}, CMS \cite{deCosa:2015smf,Berlin:2018jbm}).
 In this context, light-shining-through-walls (LSW) experiments can be viewed as belonging to the “production of new particles” category, but realized in a purely laboratory environment rather than a high-energy collider, making them particularly suitable for probing very light and weakly coupled degrees of freedom such as axion-like particles (ALPs).

 ALPs are compelling theoretical candidates that offer potential solutions to several unresolved physical problems.
-First, the quantum chromodynamics (QCD) axion arises from the spontaneous breaking of a global U(1) Peccei–Quinn symmetry and solves the strong CP problem. \cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj}.
+First, the quantum chromodynamics (QCD) axion arises from the spontaneous breaking of a global U(1) Peccei-Quinn symmetry and solves the strong CP problem \cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj,Berezhiani:1989fp}.
 More generally, pseudo-Goldstone bosons from broken global symmetries are often referred to as ALPs, which can span a wide mass range and couple weakly to Standard-Model fields.
-Second, the mass of ALPs spans a wide range, from $10^{-6} \,\mathrm{eV}-10^{3}\,\mathrm{eV}$, and they couple very weakly to Standard Model fields \cite{Abbott:1982af}.
+Second, the mass of ALPs spans a wide range, from ultralight $\left(< 10^{-14} \,\mathrm{eV}\right)$ to GeV scale, and they couple very weakly to Standard Model fields \cite{Dine:1982ah,Abbott:1982af,Preskill:1982cy,Dine:1981rt,Sakharov:1996xg}.
 This makes ALPs well-motivated candidates for cold dark matter in certain regions of parameter space.
 Their ultralight mass and weak interactions align well with the phenomenology of cold DM \cite{Choi:2020rgn}.

-Constraints on the ALP parameter space arise from astrophysical observations and a variety of laboratory searches.
+Constraints on the ALPs parameter space arise from astrophysical observations and a variety of laboratory searches.
 Astrophysical bounds, such as those from excess energy loss in stellar environments (e.g., SN 1987A \cite{Bar:2019ifz}), suffer from uncertainties in stellar modeling.
 Laboratory experiments can be broadly categorized into haloscopes and photon regeneration experiments.
-Haloscopes, such as ADMX \cite{ADMX:2025vom}, probe ALP dark matter and therefore depend on assumptions about the local halo dark-matter density.
+Haloscopes, such as ADMX \cite{ADMX:2025vom}, probe ALPs dark matter and therefore depend on assumptions about the local halo dark-matter density.
 Photon-regeneration experiments include both helioscopes, which rely on ALPs produced in the Sun (e.g., CAST \cite{CAST:2024eil,CAST:2007jps,CAST:2017uph,CAST:2004gzq}) and are consequently model-dependent, and purely laboratory-based regeneration experiments (e.g., NOMAD \cite{NOMAD:2000usb}, Inada \cite{Inada:2016jzh}, EuXFEL \cite{Halliday:2024lca}), which avoid astrophysical systematics by generating and detecting ALPs under controlled experimental conditions \cite{Jaeckel:2006xm}.
-These differences highlight the need for complementary detection strategies to robustly constrain the ALP–-photon coupling ($g_{a\gamma\gamma}$).
+These differences highlight the need for complementary detection strategies to robustly constrain the ALP–photon coupling ($g_{a\gamma\gamma}$).